naidu1202/DataLake/README.md

 # DataLake

 Project - Data Lake

-A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+To improve  website personalization platform, to comeup with a data pipeline in data platform to handle the large-scale data.
+Data is being retrieving from web page and mobile app via FTP in a daily batch

-In this project, we will build an ETL pipeline for a data lake hosted on S3.
-We will load data from S3, process the data into analytics tables using Spark, and load them back into S3.
+Data recieves and uploaded to S3 in json files.
+Build an ETL pipeline for a data lake hosted on S3.
+We will load data from S3, process the data into analytics tables using Spark, and load them into snowflake for Data science team consumption.
 We will deploy this Spark process on a cluster using AWS.

 Deployement
-File dl.cfg is not provided here.
-File contains :

-KEY=YOUR_AWS_ACCESS_KEY
-SECRET=YOUR_AWS_SECRET_KEY
-If you are using local as your development environemnt - Moving project directory from local to EMR

- scp -i <.pem-file> <Local-Path> <username>@<EMR-MasterNode-Endpoint>:~<EMR-path>
-Running spark job (Before running job make sure EMR Role have access to s3)

-spark-submit etl.py --master yarn --deploy-mode client --driver-memory 4g --num-executors 2 --executor-memory 2g --executor-core 2
-ETL Pipeline
 Read data from S3

-Song data: s3://udacity-dend/song_data
+searches data: <<bucket_name>>/searches_data
-Log data: s3://udacity-dend/log_data
+visitors data: <<bucket_name>>/visitors_data
-The script reads song_data and load_data from S3.

 Process data using spark

-Transforms them to create five different tables listed below :

-Fact Table
-songplays - records in log data associated with song plays i.e. records with page NextSong

-songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent
-Dimension Tables
-users - users in the app Fields - user_id, first_name, last_name, gender, level

-songs - songs in music database Fields - song_id, title, artist_id, year, duration

-artists - artists in music database Fields - artist_id, name, location, lattitude, longitude

-time - timestamps of records in songplays broken down into specific units Fields - start_time, hour, day, week, month, year, weekday

-Load it back to S3
+Transforms them with basic cleaning and business rules

 Writes them to partitioned parquet files in table directories on S3.

+Load data using Airflow

+processed data is loaded to snowflake

+Build the model for reports.

+Model is built for the reports